-The District's General Obligation Bond which was approved by the taxpayers of the district in 1991, was refunded in 2003 by a new General Obligation Bond and was fully retired in 2016.
+The Fire District General Obligation Bond which was approved by the taxpayers of the district in 1991, was refunded in 2003 by a new General Obligation Bond and was fully retired in 2016.
 Rocky Mountain Fire voters passed a general obligation bond in 2009, that Mountain View Fire assumed the management of in 2020.
-As of December 31, 2021, there is a balance of \$4,645,000 remaining on the bond, set to be fully retired in 2029.
-Additional information can be found in Note 5 of the audit report.
+As of December 31, 2022, there is a balance of \$4,105,000 remaining on the bond, set to be fully retired in 2029.
+Additional information can be found on page 20 of the audit report.